sylvarant/secure-ml-compiler/README.md

 ### What is this repository for? ###

-Ocaml implementation of a secure compiler for ModuleML.
+This repository contains the implementation of the secure compiler for ModuleML described in an APLAS 2015 paper.

 ### Setup ###
 $ make setup